RickStrahl/WebConnection-WebDemo/README.md

 # Web Connection Step By Step Samples

-This repository contains the fully completed samples for the [Step By Step guides in the West Wind Web Connection documentation](http://www.west-wind.com/webconnection/docs/?page=_0nb1al6fm.htm).
+This repository contains the fully completed samples for simple demo application described in the [Step By Step guide in the West Wind Web Connection documentation](http://www.west-wind.com/webconnection/docs/?page=_0nb1al6fm.htm).

 * **[Step by Step: Getting Started](http://www.west-wind.com/webconnection/docs/?page=_0nb1al6fm.htm)**
 This is the basic walk-through of using Web Connection to get started, create a new project and run a number of data operations using mostly code based logic.

+This project's primary purpose is for reference.
+I recommend you go through the Walk Through explicitly and follow the steps to build the project and examples as you go.

+Use this project as reference, to compare code and HTML markup and to pick up some of the larger HTML markup pages without having to type in all that text.

+You can also run this project, but in order to do this you'll need to make sure that the project is configured.

-## Setup
+## Project Setup
 To set up this project you'll need to:

 * Clone or Download this project